 How do I know if my Lexus hybrid battery is bad?

-• Decreased Fuel Efficiency: If you notice a significant drop in your fuel economy, it could be a sign that your hybrid battery is not functioning optimally.
+- Reduced Fuel Efficiency: If you notice a significant drop in your vehicle's fuel economy, it could be an indication that the hybrid battery is not holding a charge as it should.

 How much does it cost to replace a Lexus hybrid battery?